Skip to content

 What is a Theory of Change?

-Theory of Change is a methodology that helps organisations plan, implement, and evaluate social and environmental change initiatives.
-At its core, it is a comprehensive approach that involves understanding the root causes of a particular social issue.
-While then developing a clear plan for addressing those causes in a systematic and effective manner.
-The purpose of a ToC is to provide a roadmap for organisations seeking to create positive social impact, ensuring that their efforts are focused on the most effective interventions.
+The Theory of Change (ToC) is a methodology that assists organisations in planning, implementing, and evaluating initiatives aimed at creating social and environmental change.
+At its core, it offers a comprehensive approach that involves understanding the root causes of a specific social issue and developing a clear, systematic plan to address those causes effectively.
+The primary purpose of a ToC is to provide a roadmap for organisations committed to making a positive social impact, ensuring that their efforts are concentrated on the most effective interventions.

 What are the origins and benefits of using a Theory of Change?

-What are the key steps to defining a compelling Theory of Change?
+What are the key steps to define a compelling Theory of Change?

 1. Define the problem